open-edge-insights/eii-messagebus/README.md

 }
 ```

-The example above uses JSON to represent the EII Message Bus configuration.
+The example above uses JSON to represent the Message Bus configuration.
 See the, "Examples", below section for more details and more examples.

 ### ZeroMQ TCP Configuration